ambianic/peerfetch/README.md

 - IoT devices can talk to each other without data flowing through cloud services.
 - Web apps can share data directly (files, notes, photos) without flowing it through cloud servers.
 - Federated learning - ML models can train on local user data and share learned states directly with each other.

-# Related Repos

-- `peerfetch-client`: Browser client library in JavaScript.
-Allows browser apps to directly access IoT device REST APIs.
-For example accessing your home smart camera directly from your desktop or mobile phone without any footage going through cloud servers.
-- `peerfetch-proxy`: WebRTC to HTTP proxy deployed on edge devices.
-Distributed as a python package and a docker image.
-Allows remote web browser apps to securely access device local REST APIs.
-Builds on top of the [`peerjs-python`](https://github.com/ambianic/peerjs-python) package.
-- [`ambianic-pnp`](https://github.com/ambianic/ambianic-pnp): Plug-and-play signaling server with minimal emphimeral state.
-Allows browser clients to find IoT devices in order to establish direct data connection.
-No persisted storage.
-Clients regularly re-register and update state.
-In case of a server crash, state is restored within seconds of restart.
-A Node.js package.

 # Used by